There are a lot of reasons to give back to your community, whether that community is geographic and local, professional, or interest-based.

 Luckily, there are also a lot of ways to give back, especially now.
 Donating to charity or supporting a worthy project is as easy as the click of a button or sending a text.
 Last year alone, over $258 billion was given to charities by individual donors.

 Companies and corporations are also realizing that giving back is something that consumers want them to do.
-If you work in marketing or in the leadership of a company, chances are you have thought about what causes you should be supporting and how best to do it.
-Well, in this post we’re outlining six simple ways you can build your video strategy and your charitable profile at the same time, with some great ideas for giving back with video.
+If you work in marketing or in the leadership of a company, chances are you have thought about which causes you should be supporting and how best to do it.
+In this post, we’re outlining six simple ways you can build your video strategy and your charitable profile at the same time, with some great ideas for giving back with video.

 1. Raise Awareness